*An advanced degree is required to become a physician.

 Admission to a medical school is competitive and requires a bachelor’s degree in science.
 Almost all Physicians complete at least four years of undergraduate school, four years of medical school, and (depending on their specialty) three to eight years in internship and residency programs.

 Pre-Medical students should review the requirements for each college to which they wish to apply.
-Each medical program has slightly different requirements, but generally the courses in MCC’s AA Medical Emphasis are required by all colleges.
+Each medical program has slightly different requirements, but generally the courses in MCC’s Associate of Arts (AA) transfer degree are required by all colleges.

 - Association of American Medical Colleges